Alcohol in Society

 Briony will do a thorough assessment only of your use of alcohol and other substances over time.

-She will then collaborate with the person and together they will agree on the most appropriate evidence-based intervention available tailored to, and matching that person’s specific needs.
+She will then collaborate with you and together you will agree on the most appropriate evidence-based intervention available that is tailored to, and matching your specific needs.

 Briony has worked with many, many families and friends.
-Often the parents or partners of problem drinkers may also need considerable information, support and strategies for managing.
+Often the parents or partners of problem drinkers may also need information, support and strategies for managing.
+Contact Briony to discuss your needs or make an appointment.